SilverT4/Funkin-Piss-Engine/pengine_mods/readme.md

 Character config.yml file:
 ```
 # Default boyfriend anim values
+# IMPORTANT: If animation is for idle pose add isIdle: true
 # Note: Restarting the song will also reload this config!

 flipX: true